HickNamby/cs3240-s15-team17/questions.md

 Can users add and/or remove themselves from groups?
 Or is this exlusively an admin permission?

 Is there a user search function?
 Any way for users to communicate over the site?

+Do users need authorization/an account to use the client side application?

+Can users customize their level of encryption?